-Since I started coaching writers at the start of this year I quickly found myself becoming sick of the email chain that would inevitably happen when we tried to set up times to organise our coaching sessions.
+When I started coaching writers, I quickly became entangled in an email chain that would inevitably happen when we tried to set up times to organise our coaching sessions.

 Calendly also syncs with Google Calendar, Office 365, Outlook and iCloud, and you can also manually make times available/unavailable.

-I coach a lot of writers in countries other than Australia and I am hopeless at working out time differences, so I love that when writers book a coaching session with me they choose their time zone and it automatically works out what times I have available in their local time zone.
+But when overseas clients or interviewees book a slot, they choose their time zone and it automatically works out the times I am available in their local time zone.

 I do all kinds of writing work for magazines, newspapers, digital publications, corporate organisations, universities and non-profits.

-Mostly I charge by the word, but depending on the client, sometimes it’s a flat project fee and other times it’s by the hour.
+Sometimes I charge by the word, sometimes it’s a project fee and other times it’s by the hour.

-When I was working out how I spent my time, I found the app really useful to notice where I was spending lots of my working day and where I could be a bit more productive.
+When I was working out how I spent my time, I found the app really helped me pinpoint where I was spending lots of my working day and where I could be a bit more productive.

-Now I use Hours Tracker to track my time and my earnings (you can put in your hourly rate for each project), and I also use it to keep note of the hours I use at my co-working space.
+For years I’ve used Hours Tracker to track my time and earnings (you can put in your hourly rate for each project).

-I know some members at my co-working space have turned on the location function so it automatically prompts them to log their hours when they arrive at ‘work’.
+Some members at my co-working space turned on the location function so it automatically prompted them to log their hours when they arrive at ‘work’.
 Cool, huh?

-I’ve written about this before, but I think the single-most game-changing thing I did for my freelance writing business was getting my interviews transcribed by Rev.
+I’ve written about this before, but one of the most productive things I did for my freelance writing business was getting my interviews transcribed.

-I had dabbled with all kinds of transcription services (like those through Fiverr), but a friend recommended Rev and I have never looked back.
+I had dabbled with all kinds of transcription services (like those through Fiverr), but a friend recommended Rev and in the past, I used them quite a lot.

-You pay $1 (USD) per audio minute, and while that may seem steep, more often than not it’s mere hours (usually a maximum of 12) before you receive your recording all beautifully formatted and transcribed by an actual human.
+You pay $1.25 (USD) per audio minute, and while that may seem steep, more often than not it’s mere hours (usually a maximum of 12) before you receive your recording formatted and transcribed by a human.